gjerokrsteski/php-dba-cache/README.markdown

 Nice to know
 ------------

-    After configuring and compiling PHP you must execute the following test from commandline: php run-tests.php ext/dba.
-This shows whether your combination of handlers works.
     Most problematic are dbm and ndbm which conflict with many installations.
 The reason for this is that on several systems these libraries are part of more than one other library.
 The configuration test only prevents you from configuring malfaunctioning single handlers but not combinations.